 Please note the following information from UKATA: Should a student wish to take time out from training they would be required to retain their membership of UKATA if they wished to count any hours of psychotherapy/counselling practice they may accumulate during that time to count toward any eventual UKATA or EATA examination.
 If a student should choose not to remain a member of UKATA during any such break they will not be able to count any training, supervision and clinical hours accrued during that time towards any UKATA or EATA qualification (UKATA membership is separate from Ellesmere Membership).

-All graduates wishing to work towards CTA status are required to a member of UKATA to be able to count clinical hours.
+All graduates wishing to work towards CTA status are required to be a member of UKATA to be able to count clinical hours.

 Once trainees have graduated from ECPT Diplomas they have the option to continue with UKATA membership or become a member of another professional body eg BACP/UKCP etc (please see relevant websites for requirements and procedure).